-Multiphoton microscopy includes a variety of nonlinear optical techniques such as 2PF, 3PF, SHG, THG, CARS, SRS, and others.
-The key advantage of nonlinear methods is the interaction between a tiny volume of light and matter, which delivers a lower background noise and better spatial resolution, possibility of deep tissue as well as functional imaging.
+Multiphoton microscopy includes a variety of nonlinear optical techniques such as 2PF, 3PF, SHG, THG, CARS, SRS, etc. The key advantages of nonlinear methods is a tiny volume of light and matter interaction, which delivers a lower background noise, better spatial resolution, possibility of deep tissue as well as functional imaging.

-Some nonlinear techniques are label-free, and reduce the toxication of tissue under observation.
-They also mirror the biochemical processes closest to those occurring in the living organisms.
-The high peak intensity of ultrashort laser pulses enable an increased data acquisition rate, and significantly reduce tissue heating.
+Some nonlinear techniques are label-free, reduce the toxication of the tissue under observation and characterise the biochemical processes the closest to ones occurring in the living organisms.
+The high peak intensity of ultrashort laser pulses are required to maximize data acquisition rate and minimize tissue heating.

 Biolit 2 is great for multiphoton microscopy.
-The laser delivers a sub-80fs pulse duration, with a nearly perfect Gaussian-like pulse shape and near diffraction limited beam quality.
-The lack of a pulse pedestal and sideband satellites enable highly efficient and precise useful signal generation in the tissue under investigation, and also suppress of background noise.
-The platform allows a wide range of pulse repetition rates ranging from 15 to 40 MHz.
+The laser delivers sub-80fs pulse duration with a nearly perfect Gaussian-like pulse shape and near diffraction limited beam quality.
+The lack of pulse pedestal and sideband satellites enables highly efficient signal generation in the tissue and suppression of background noise.
+The platform allows a wide range of pulse repetition rates from 15 to 40 MHz.

-The compact laser head and passive air cooling simplifies the integration with a microscope.
+The compact laser head, passive air cooling and turn key operation simplifies the integration with a microscope.
 With Biolit 2 you’ll get brighter and deeper images, faster.

 Credits: Ludo van Haasterecht, Max Blokker, prof. dr. Marloes Groot, Vrije Universiteit Amsterdam, Frank van Mourik, Femto Diagnostics b.v.

 The image of skin tissue, obtained with a multiphoton microscope using Biolit 2 femtosecond laser: red fibers – collagen bundles, blue lines – elastin fibers, green blobs – fat cells.
 Field of view – 500 micrometers.